-Our heavenly Father, we thank thee for this man and woman who now share the same house and the same environment.
-Grant them length of days to enjoy each other, their home, and the fruit of their labor and sacrifice.
+Our heavenly Father, we thank thee far this man and woman who now share the same house and the same environment.
+Grant them length of days to enjoy each other, their home and the fruit of their labor and sacrifice.
 Bless them in their going out and their coming in.
-Provide for them, according them the riches of your grace.
-If there be children in the home bless them and keep sickness from their little bodies and minds; when and if misfortune, sorrow, pain, and death come, be present to give this couple faith to know that thou wilt heal, comfort, and bless as no one else can; through Jesus Christ our Lord, who taught us when we pray to say:
+Provide for them, according to the riches of their grace.
+If there be children in the home bless them and keep sickness from their little bodies and minds; when and if misfortune, sorrow, pain, and death come, be present to give this couple faith to know that thou wilt heal comfort, and bless as no one else can; through Jesus Christ our Lord, who taught us when we pray to say:

-Our Father which art in Heaven, hallowed be thy name, Thy kingdom come, Thy will be done in earth, as it is in heaven.
-Give us this day our dairy bread.
+Our Father which art in Heaven, hallowed be thy name, Thy kingdom come.
+Thy will be done in earth, as it is in heaven.
+Give us this day our daily bread.
 And forgive us our debts, as we forgive our debtors.
 And lead us not into temptation, but deliver us from evil.
-For thine is the

-Kingdom, and the power, and the glory, forever.
+For thine is the Kingdom, and the power, and the glory, forever.
+Amen look upon you, and so fill you with all spiritual benediction and love that you may so live together in this life that in the world to come and you may have life everlasting.
+Amen.